SaamiCouncilRune/diedavahkku/README.md

-Splash webpage to save the date
+NOTE!
 This is not the actual Diedavahkku.net page.
 Go to the github.io repository for the actual page.